 But, small towns have a problem.

 If any one inadvertently, unwittingly, or otherwise unintentionally offends, there might very well be no place to go.
-The gossips, made up of the variously frustrated or mediocre, are equally eager, and the news of the offense is their fodder.
+The gossips, made up of the variously frustrated, powerless, or mediocre, are equally eager, and the news of the offense is their fodder.

 Becoming the topic of public conversation only serves to inflate the value of any disagreement or misunderstanding.
 Before long, alliances form – usually against the hapless ones who managed to bring the insult.
 But, because proximity is the issue, the decision to leave the group is far from liberating; rather, those who do merely find themselves outsiders, maligned in their own locale.
 Any who choose to remain endure the negative energy which imposes upon their efforts.